-The beginning of the 20th century was full of hope with the ideals of Enlightenment philosophy where civilization had progressed to a time of universal brotherhood, economic equality, comfort and peace.150 Jews throughout Europe were exchanging their religious ideals for secular ones
+The beginning of the 20th century was full of hope with the ideals of Enlightenment philosophy where civilization had progressed to a time of universal brotherhood, economic equality, comfort and peace.
+Jews throughout Europe were exchanging their religious ideals for secular ones with eighty percent of Western European Jews assimilated or converted beginning in the 20th century.
+In Eastern Europe and Russia, Jews left the shtetls to join anarchist, communist, socialist and bundist movements.

 Jewish assimilation was violently halted in Germany and Western Europe by the Nazis.
 Rabbi Maybaum raised the question of whether God acted as a surgeon in world history to cut away from the Jewish people a secular history that connected German Jews with German history, East European Jews with Polish, Lithuanian and Russian history, and Sephardic Jews with Islamic history.
 Yaakov Astor has claimed that the Holocaust became the only connection many Jews had to Judaism and it became the anchor of Jewish identity in the decades after the Holocaust to this day.
-154 Is the modern Exodus to Israel leading to a new history, to a rebirth of life, in which the Jewish people will live again with God and to redemption?
-155
+Is the modern Exodus to Israel leading to a new history, to a rebirth of life, in which the Jewish people will live again with God and to redemption?

 Rabbi Maybaum in his book, The Face of God After Auschwitz, characterized the S.S. soldiers as the Dominicans of the technical age with the Führer symbolizing papal infallibility.
-156 He identified Auschwitz as the symbol of the place where the directors of the inquisition did their work in the midst of the 20th century.
-157
+He identified Auschwitz as the symbol of the place where the directors of the inquisition did their work in the midst of the 20th century.

 The Chief Rabbi of Tel Aviv, Mosheh Avigdor Amiel (1882-1946), wrote in reaction to Kristallnacht in 1938 that the German hatred toward the Jews and its intent to destroy the Jews with the tacit approval or praise of other nations had no natural or human explanation.
-158 As mirrored by other orthodox rabbis in Eastern Europe, the reason was to be found within Israel's covenantal relationship with God and the cause was assimilation and the decline of Judaism.
-159
+As mirrored by other orthodox rabbis in Eastern Europe, the reason was to be found within Israel's covenantal relationship with God and the cause was assimilation and the decline of Judaism.

 The guilt of the Roman Catholic Church was that it was a medieval church in the 20th century.
-Gutside the Church there is no salvation' (Extra Ecclesiam salus non est) was the foundational dogma of the Christian Middle Ages.
+"Outside the Church there is no salvation" (Extra Ecclesiam salus non est) was the foundational dogma of the Christian Middle Ages.
 From the 5th to the 15th centuries under this principle, Catholicism was the only true religion and the Church was the only way to salvation.
-162

 In the Christian Middle Ages, there was no place for the Jews, "who had killed Christ" and thus were destined to be persecuted.
-163 The Church's theology of Judaism continued as the sinful Jews, suffering because they rejected and crucified Christ.
-164 Hitler was a crusader under the Vatican view against Jewish-Bolshevism.
-165
+The Church's theology of Judaism continued as the sinful Jews, suffering because they rejected and crucified Christ.
+Hitler was a crusader under the Vatican view against Jewish-Bolshevism.